Published 22 June 2020 | Updated 6 April 2022

 All employees (other than casuals) are entitled to paid annual leave.
-Temporary changes have been made to some annual leave entitlements because of the impact of coronavirus.
+Learn about annual leave during coronavirus.

 On this page:

 Directing an employee to take annual leave – awards and agreements

 The rules about when and if an employer can direct an employee to take annual leave are set out in awards and enterprise agreements.

 Under an award or enterprise agreement, an employer may be able to direct an employee to take annual leave in certain circumstances, for example if the business temporarily closes because of the impacts of coronavirus.